-Dr. Anna grew up in semi-rural Queensland with dogs, cats, chickens, peacocks, cows, leaches, snakes, rats and budgies.
+Dr. Anna grew up in semi-rural Queensland with dogs, cats, chickens, peacocks, cows, leeches, snakes, rats and budgies.

-Dr. Anna from about 8 years old knew that she wanted to become a vet as she had always loved animals.
-Her first dog Mia was euthanized and she was told by her parents that Mia had run away.
-Dr Anna rode around the streets of Mt Isa, Qld calling her name.
+From about eight years of age, Dr Anna knew that she wanted to become a vet as she had always loved animals.
+Anna's first dog, Mia, was euthanised and her parents told her that she had run away.
+Anna rode around the streets of Mt Isa, Qld calling her name.

-Dr. Anna didn’t pursue veterinary medicine straight away and found herself in a not very inspiring office environment so in February 2000 she enrolled in the Faculty of Veterinary Science at the University of Queensland.
-She loved vet school and graduated with First Class Honors.
-In 2003 received the award for Equine medicine and in 2004 the award for small animal medicine.
-Professionally she started practicing in a small animal practice on the Gold Coast in 2004 and worked through out Queensland, United Kingdom and Tasmania.
+Dr. Anna didn’t pursue veterinary medicine straight away and found herself in a not very inspiring office environment.
+So, in February 2000, she enrolled in the Faculty of Veterinary Science at the University of Queensland.
+She loved vet school and graduated with First Class Honours.
+In 2003, Dr Anna received the award for Equine Medicine and, in 2004, the award for Small Animal Medicine.
+Dr Anna started practicing in a small animal practice on the Gold Coast in 2004 and has since worked throughout Queensland, United Kingdom and Tasmania.
 Dr. Anna joined S.V.C in 2015 and loves working and living in Tasmania.
-In her spare time, she runs (slowly, like a herd of turtles through peanut butter), enjoys gardening and her family.
+In her spare time, she runs (slowly, like a herd of turtles through peanut butter), enjoys gardening and spending time with her family.
 She is grieving the loss of her beloved greyhound ‘Diesel’ who was a heroic blood donor for Tasmanian pets for many years.
-While Dr. Anna appreciates all breeds and species, she firmly believes greyhounds are the best breed and world peace will be achieved when everyone owns a greyhound.
+Dr. Anna appreciates all breeds and species, but firmly believes greyhounds are the best and that world peace will be achieved when everyone owns one.

 Administration (Certificate III Business Administration )

-Amanda was previously in the retail industry for many years prior to her having her two beautiful boys Robert and Charlie
+Amanda was previously in the retail industry for many years prior to having her two beautiful boys, Robert and Charlie

-In the past Amanda has been administration assistant for Australian Nursing and Midwifery Federation.
+Amanda was an administration assistant for Australian Nursing and Midwifery Federation.

-With this experience this has given her the opportunity and experience to now assist her husband Phillip in opening up the Sorell Veterinary Centre
+This experience has given her the experience to now assist her husband, Phillip, in opening up the Sorell Veterinary Centre

 Amanda will always be happy to assist